Lelio-Brun/Obelisk/README.md

 # Obelisk ![Build Status](https://github.com/Lelio-Brun/Obelisk/actions/workflows/main.yml/badge.svg?branch=master) [![Mentioned in Awesome OCaml](https://awesome.re/mentioned-badge.svg)](https://github.com/rizo/awesome-ocaml)
 **Obelisk** is a simple tool that produces pretty-printed output from a [Menhir] parser file (_.mly_).

-It is inspired from [yacc2latex] and is also written in [OCaml], but is aimed at supporting features from Menhir instead of only those of [ocamlyacc].
+It is inspired by [yacc2latex] and is also written in [OCaml] but is aimed at supporting features from Menhir instead of only those of [ocamlyacc].

 ## Table of Contents
 * [Installation](#installation)